lksv/basepack/README.md

 * Security: permited parameters are automatically defined against fields in edit forms which are (read-write).
 * Authentication (via [Devise](ttps://github.com/plataformatec/devise))
 * Authorization (via [Cancan](https://github.com/ryanb/cancan.git))
+* Support of a lot of bussiness type form fields like: date (datepicker), datetime, html5 wysiwig, tags, file upload and others.
+* support for dynamic form fields hiding depending on state of other fields as well as options of selectbox content modifications dependant on other fields.

 All the field form definitions are done by [RailsAdmin](https://github.com/sferik/rails_admin) and are configured accordingly.
 It simplifies configuration process and if you wish to use